ruricolist/overlord/README.md

 for direct use, or `module-progn`, for use with a meta-language.
 Preferably, it would export both.

 There are other special exports.
-For example, if there is a function binding for `module-static-exports`, it is used, unsurprisingly, to statically determine the module’s exports.
+For example, if the package has a function binding for `module-static-exports`, it is used, unsurprisingly, to statically determine the module’s exports.

-## Imports and exports.
+## Imports and exports

 Overlord is very liberal about what can be a module.
 In Overlord, any value can be a module – a string, a function, a hash table, anything – and any module can provide exports as long as it specializes certain generic functions, like `module-ref`.

-Most of the time, however, what you want is `simple-module` (see below).
+(Most of the time, however, what you want is [`simple-module`](#simple-modules).)

 What Overlord imports and exports are not values, but bindings.
 Bindings are indirect (and immutable): they refer to the module, rather than to